asimen1/ext-messenger/README.md

 This returns a **promise**.
 \- The promise will be resolved if the receiver invoked the `sendResponse` method argument.
-\- The promise will be rejected if connection has been disconnected using the `disconnect()` API.
+\- The promise will be rejected if connection has been disconnected via the `disconnect()` API.

 #### More:
 ```javascript